ethereum-optimism/optimism/specs/system_config.md

 #### `l1BasefeeScalar`,`l1BlobBasefeeScalar` (`uint32,uint32`)

 After the Ecotone upgrade, `l1BasefeeScalar` and `l1BlobBasefeeScalar` are passed to the L2 instead.

+The only exception is for chains that have genesis prior to Ecotone and go through the Ecotone transition.
+For these chains, the very first Ecotone block will pass the older parameters.
+Thereafter and up until a type `4` log event is processed, `l1BasefeeScalar` passed to the L2 *must* be set to the value of `scalar`, or MaxUint32 if `scalar` is outside 32-bit range.

 ### `gasLimit` (`uint64`)